-The Healthcare Committee is co-chaired by Deirdre Savage of Blue Cross Blue Shield of Massachusetts and Laurel Sweeney of Philips Healthcare.
-The NEC staff contact for the Health Care Committee is Sean Malone.
+The Healthcare Committee is co-chaired by Deirdre Savage, Vice President of Government and Regulatory Affairs at Blue Cross Blue Shield of Massachusetts, and Patricia McMullin, Executive Director the Conference of Boston Teaching Hospitals.
+The NEC staff liaison for the Healthcare Committee is Sean Malone.